 You’ll need a press kit on your website that includes photos, links, your bio, and your album art.
 You can add press quotes, links to interviews, and music videos.
 This is your proof.
 If a blog or playlist comes to your site, they can easily find everything important laid out for them.

 The most important part of the press kit is your bio.
-Your bio has to be up to date.
-It needs to tell a captivating story as it is the foundation of your brand.
-Your photos need to also be a part of your band.
-Selfies are nice…but save those for your socials.
+It has to be up to date and tell a captivating story, as it is the foundation of your brand.
+Your photos need to also be part of your band.
+Selfies are nice, but save those for your socials.
 Take professional photos and have them on your site.
-You can either add instructions on how to download high res photos or insert a link to a folder with these photos.
+You can either add instructions on how to download high-resolution photos or insert a link to a folder with these photos.

 Three: Music!
 Stream, Buy, Pay What You Want

-You are a musician, therefore, you must have music!
+You are a musician; therefore, you must have music!
 Make sure people can easily find where to stream AND buy the music.
 You can’t force people to buy the music, so don’t skip out on adding links to streaming platforms.
-Chances are, if people don’t want to buy your music, they still won’t do it if that’s the only option you give them.
+Chances are, if people don’t want to buy your music, they still won’t if that’s the only option you give them.

 Four: Merch

-People don’t usually spend a lot of money on music.
-We don’t download it and we don’t buy it, so merch is a key factor in making an income from a music career.
-A popular thing happening is creating bundles paired with singles, EPs, or album releases with different merch items in each bundle.
-You also don’t have to shell out a lot of money with creating these bundles.
-There’s Printful who is integrated with Bandzoogle, Merchbar who is connected to Spotify, and Merch by Amazon.
+People don’t usually spend money on music, so merch is a critical factor in making an income from a music career.
+A popular thing is creating bundles paired with singles, EPs, or album releases with different merch items in each bundle.
+You also don’t have to shell out a lot of money to create these bundles.
+There’s Printful, integrated with Bandzoogle; Merchbar, connected to Spotify; and Merch by Amazon.

 Five: Live Shows/Streaming Shows/Tour Dates

-If you play live or stream regularly, you want to have a page on your site dedicated to this.
-If you’re too busy to manage tour dates, we LOVE LOVE LOVE BandsInTown.
-When you update on BandsInTown, it will automatically load onto your website once you set up the link so you don’t have to continue updating it.
-What’s cool about BandsInTown is that fans who opt in will get alerts to shows when you book them.
-Songkick is also good to subscribe to because it’s connected to Spotify.
-On your Spotify page, Songkick will show upcoming tour dates which fans can see when streaming your music.
+If you play live or stream regularly, you want a page on your site dedicated to this.
+We LOVE Bandsintown.
+Once you set up the integration, adding shows on Bandsintown will automatically port onto your website.
+What’s cool about Bandsintown is that fans who opt in will get alerts to shows when you book them.
+On your Spotify page, Bandsintown will display upcoming tour dates, which fans can see when streaming your music.

 Six: Email List